 - Maximum length of a stay is 5 consecutive days.

-- Reservations can be made via the NBBC events calendar.
+- Reservations can be made via the NBCB events calendar.
 Every Saturday has an event listing that can be used for reservations for the week ending that Saturday.
 Cabin stays that span two calendar weeks require separate registrations.
 Each member staying at the cabin must make a separate reservation.

 - Cabin and gate keys can be collected from the boat yard.
 Arrangements can be made by e-mailing Erica Pajerowski.